ehendrix23/tesla_dashcam/README.rst

     - New: Added support for Intel VAAPI GPU acceleration (https://trac.ffmpeg.org/wiki/Hardware/VAAPI).
 Contributed by timrettop.
     - New: Two new dockerfiles have been added.
 One to support NVIDIA and other one to support VAAPI.
 Contributed by magicalyak
     - Changed (BREAKING): How offsets are calculated has been changed and can impact result if negative values were being provided for start_offset and/or end_offset!
-    - Changed: Updated Docketfile.
+    - Changed: Updated Dockerfile.
 Contributed by magicalyak
     - Fixed: Resolved issue on Linux with default device initialization failure when using Intel GPU acceleration and multiple usable devices by adding new qsv gpu_type (https://trac.ffmpeg.org/ticket/7649).
 Contributed by timrettop.
 0.1.21:
     - New: Option --camera_position to provide coordinates where the camera clip should be positioned in the video providing very granular custom layout options.
 Using this option results in ignoring the layout option.
     - New: Option --camera_order to define the order the cameras should be processed.
 This allows to overlay one camera over another one and define which one should be on top.
     - New: Inclusion of left and right pillar cameras.
     - New: If an event does not have files for a certain camera (i.e. pillar cameras) then resulting layout will be as if those cameras were excluded.
+    - New: Added street name from events.json, this became available with Tesla 2025.38.6
+    - New: Added option --ffmpeg_debug so that when running with loglevel debug, FFMPEG output is not provided unless this is enabled as well.
+    - Changed: Many internal changes, including how layouts are calculated, typing, etc.
+    - Changed: Docker: Reduces Docker image sizes by 24-66% by switching from jrottenberg/ffmpeg to Debian's FFmpeg package on python:3-slim base.
+Contributed by @magicalyak
     - Fixed: Issue with GPU type check of qsv for Linux.
-Contributed by cjwang18
+Contributed by @cjwang18
     - Fixed: ffmpeg error when swapping front/rear and excluding front or rear
     - Fixed: ffmpeg error when swapping left/right and excluding left or right
+    - Fixed: Traceback if duration in video clip from Tesla is N/A, now clip will be excluded. `Issue #212 <https://github.com/ehendrix23/tesla_dashcam/issues/212>`_
+    - Fixed: When using front-layout, will now use ratio of clip instead of fixed 4/3 `Issue #214 <https://github.com/ehendrix23/tesla_dashcam/issues/214>`_
+    - Fixed: Will now force SAR to be 1:1 same as Tesla clips.
+    - Fixed: Typo in qsv arg check.
+Contributed by @cjwang18
+    - Fixed: Docker: Add tesla_dashcam to non-accelerated container image.
+Contributed by @croadfeldt
+    -
+    -

 TODO